An AI-generated climbing route on the Kilter Board layout

 Kilter AI

-Generating synthetic Kilter Board bouldering climbs with RNNs and multitask learning.
-Co-authored with Dr. Amir Ghasemkhani at CSULB.
+Generating synthetic Kilter Board bouldering climbs with a multi-task LSTM.
+Research by Vinicius Dugue & Dr. Amir Ghasemkhani at CSULB.

 About the project